 Paying a whole lot of debt can be difficult and unmanageable, but it does not have to affect your quality of life.
-Having extra money doesn’t mean that it should all go to paying off debts, and you definitely do not have to suffer just because you have a drawer full of bills to pay.
+Having extra money doesn’t mean that it should all go to paying off debts, and you do not have to suffer just because you have a drawer full of bills to pay.
 If you want to live a meaningful and healthy life despite your debts, then listen up and heed our advice.

 You budget your utility bills and such, but you never include your debt payments in your monthly expenses.
 This is a huge mistake, as you can go over your allotted budget once you forget about paying your debts.

-Debts usually incur interests over time, and once you go over the given deadline and grace period, expect a huge surge in your interest.
+Debts usually incur interests over time, and once you go over the given deadline and grace period, expect a surge in your interest.
 Revisit your budget and see if you have any extras until the end of the month.
-You might want to redo it if you find that you will be needing more cash (that you do not have).
+You might want to redo it if you find that you will need more cash (that you do not have).
 Enrolling your debt payment online can save you a lot of time and money, as you would not have to pay huge amounts of interest because you would not be missing any more payments.

 Ask about their experiences and how they got through it, and listen to their advice.
-You will be surprised and relieved at how much you can actually relate to them.
+You will be surprised and relieved at how much you can relate to them.

 Emergencies happen – it’s just inevitable.
 Never put all of your extra money to paying your debts.
 Instead, set some aside for an emergency fund, so you will have somewhere to get money from if ever you need it.
 Here is a foolproof article on how to save money.

-Don’t worry, you’ll be debt-free sooner or later.
+Don’t worry; you’ll be debt-free sooner or later.
 You’ll get through it but for now, don’t stress yourself out too much and live your best life!